qvt/xtend2m/README.md

-[Xtend](http://www.xtend-lang.org) is a versatile, extendable language with a functional flavor, and includes basic concepts for model transformation development. *Xtend2m* adds useful concepts to the Xtend language that enable model transformations with a modular design.
+Xtend2m is an extension of [Xtend](http://www.xtend-lang.org), a versatile, extendable language with a functional flavor that even qualifies for model transformation development.
+It adds useful concepts to the Xtend language that enable to develop model transformations with a modular design.
+It is the first module concept for a transformation language with information hiding support.

 ## Description